 The best way to explore Florence is on foot: the city centre is compact, and traffic is restricted.
-There is a comprehensive bus network (ATAF) operating from 5:30am until midnight.
-Tickets are valid for 70 minutes for a single-use ticket, or multiple-ride tickets of four 70 minute-uses can be purchased.
+There is a comprehensive bus network (ATAF) operating from 5.30am until midnight.
+Tickets are valid for 90 minutes for a single-use ticket, or multiple-ride tickets of two or four 90 minute-uses can be purchased.
 Tickets must be validated by punching them in a machine when you board the bus.
 Tickets, and various bus passes, are available from any vendor displaying the ATAF sticker, such as newsagents, automatic dispensers, coffee bars and on-board the bus.
 Tickets cost €1.20 beforehand, or €2 if bought on the bus, and exact change is needed.
 Using taxis in Florence is difficult, as they cannot be hailed on the street.
-Taxi ranks are to be found outside the train station and most tourist sites, or they can be phoned.
+Taxi ranks can be found outside the train station and most tourist sites, or they can be phoned.

-GMT +1 (GMT +2 between the last Sunday in March and the Saturday before the last Sunday in September).
+GMT +1 (GMT +2 between the last Sunday in March and the last Sunday in October).

 Electrical current in Italy is 230 volts, 50Hz.
 A variety of plugs are in use, including the European-style two-pin plug.

 The international access code for Italy is +39.
+The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
+All numbers must be preceded by 0, whether originating in Italy or out, unless calling a mobile phone.
+City/area codes are in use, e.g. 02 for Milan and 06 for Rome.
 There can be high surcharges on calls made from hotels and it is generally cheaper to use a calling card.
 Public telephone boxes take phone cards for local and international calls, which can be bought from newsagents.
 The local mobile phone operators use GSM networks and have roaming agreements with most international operators.
 Internet cafes are available in the main towns and resorts.